endoflife-date/endoflife.date/products/argocd.md

 > [Argo CD](https://argo-cd.readthedocs.io) is a declarative, GitOps continuous delivery tool for Kubernetes.

 Only the three most recent minor versions are eligible for patch releases.
-Versions older than the three most recent minor versions are considered EOL and will not receive bug fixes or security updates.
+Versions older than the three most recent minor versions are considered End-of-Life and do not receive bug fixes or security updates.

 ## [Release Cadence](https://argo-cd.readthedocs.io/en/stable/developer-guide/release-process-and-cadence/)